jiajie-chen/dotfiles/.config/git-templates/README.md

 For repo-specific hooks, you can use pre-commit to configure a repo-local `.pre-commit-config.yaml`: https://pre-commit.com/#plugins

+Note that this will overwrite the hooks configured by this repo.

-These are not handled by this builder.
+Local hooks are not handled by this builder.

 # TODOs